Berkeley has had 34 shootings in 2023 as well as two fatal police shootings involving BPD officers.

 When police are unable to find a victim, they generally consider a gunfire report to have been confirmed when they find other evidence at the scene, such as bullet casings or property damage.

-2023 Berkeley shooting and gunfire map: Key features
+2023 Berkeley gunfire map: Key features

 Click each marker to find basic information about the shooting or gunfire report, as well as a link to more reporting if a story was published about that incident.